-The holiday season is upon us and each year I get the question, “Should I sell my house during the holiday season?”
+The holiday season is upon us and each year I get the question, “Should I put my house for sale in nj during the holiday season?”
 The answer is IDK (I don’t know).
 The real answer lies in the fact that I can’t EVER tell you if it is a good time to buy or sell your house.
 There are so many variables to factor in that there should NEVER be a hard and fast rule not to buy &/or sell during any season.
 Things to factor in include: the market, the interest rates, the competition, your motivation, your needs, your goals with a move…you get the idea.
 I CAN tell you that historically December has been one of my best months in business.
 Somebody must be buying and selling something during that time frame.
+If you ever decide to sell your home during this time, you may hire a residential real estate services professional to help you with the process.

 I do have a few thoughts for you to ponder…